jam1015/vim-slime-ext-neovim/README.md

 If no terminals are open when you try to send text to one you will be prompted to do so.
 To do so, open a new split with `<C-w>s` or `<C-w>v` and then enter the command `:terminal` (built into neovim, just a reminder of how to do it).

-Call the `:SlimeConfig` function from an open buffer to reconfigure the terminal connection of that buffer.
+Call the `:SlimeConfig` function (defined in the base `vim-slime-ext-plugins` plugin) from an open buffer to reconfigure the terminal connection of that buffer.

 ## Capabilities Summary